Commitment + Clinical Leadership = Better Outcomes

 Genes

 The American Cancer Society states that 5-10% of breast cancer cases are due to genetics.
 This includes the BRCA1 and BRCA2 mutations.
-These genes usually generate proteins that replicate your DNA correctly, but a mutation can lead to in-balance, which eventually causes cancer.9
+These genes usually generate proteins that replicate your DNA correctly, but a mutation can lead to imbalance, which eventually causes cancer.9

 Think of your genes as a code that tells your body what to do.
 When they work properly, they tell your body what exactly needs to be replicated and how.
 However, as you age, there’s a chance that your genes may replicate incorrectly and start spreading a mutation.